siran/writing/books/The Theory of (Re)Cognition/The Theory of (Re)Cognition - 003 Pattern and Encoding.md

 That is enough for now.

 The next step is clear.
-If loops encode partially and differently, then finite recognition must proceed by estimate.
-Only then can we ask how loops learn, imitate, correct, and sometimes share recognition across different bodies and different histories.
+If loops encode without copying, then we must ask how such encodings are physically retained at all.
+A resonance-based theory of recognition must say something about storage: how many patterns a resonant structure can hold, how those patterns are revisited, and whether microtubules are plausible sites of such spectral memory.